Hjagu09/yummy.kak/README.md

 require-module yummy_std_config
 yummy-enable
 ```
+Some modules (git, lsp, powerline_config) also require a NERD font or that you change the config to use other text icons.

 ## configuring
 The main variables used for configuration is yummy_fmt_left and yummy_fmt_rigth. there exactly what you think they are, the format of the left and right side of the bar.
 They may contain module names preceded by a dollar sign and free text that's to be rendered using the StatusLine face.
 Valid modules are: